Aquafina-water-bottle/jp-mining-note/docs/docs/quickstart.md

-Welcome to jp-mining-note's Quick Start page!
+Welcome to jp-mining-note's quick start page!
-This page summarizes the main features that jp-mining-note has to offer.
+This page summarizes the main features that jp-mining-note has to offer, as well as common changes that people may want to make with the note.

 ---